akoutmos/prom_ex/README.md

 ## Supporting PromEx

-PromEx has an ambition goal: To provide Prometheus metrics and Grafana dashboards for as many of the libraries in the Elixir ecosystem as possible as well as a framework so that you can manage the lifecycle of your own metrics and dashboards.
+PromEx has an ambitious goal: To provide Prometheus metrics and Grafana dashboards for as many of the libraries in the Elixir ecosystem as possible as well as a framework so that you can manage the lifecycle of your own metrics and dashboards.

 If you rely on PromEx to monitor your production applications, it would much appreciated if you can give back to the project in order to help ensure its continued development.